-A Retailer or DNSP may issue a Life Support Request where they believe the other party may hold the life support information.

-(a) When responding to a Life Support Request the Recipient should provide the information currently assigned to that NMI, which should include current and future requirements-.
+(a) A Retailer or DNSP may issue a Life Support Request where they believe the other party may hold the life support information.
+When responding to a Life Support Request the Recipient should provide the information currently assigned to that NMI, which should include current and future requirements.

 Details of current and future requirements should be provided in the LifeSupportNotification (LSN) when the LSN is sent.
-If there are no current or future requirements then a LifeSupportStatus of 'None' should be provided when there are no current or future life support protections registered at the time of creation of when the Life Support Notification (LSN) response is sent.
+If there are no current or future requirements then a LifeSupportStatus of 'None' should be provided when the LSN response is sent.

-- (b) Examples of when an LSR may be sent: - (i) with Reason 'Confirm Life Support' may be sent-may include: - (A) A service Order issued with he LifeSupport flag ticked, but no record of a LifeSupport Notificaiton (LSN) having been received; If an LSN of 'None" is received, the recipient should contact the party sending the LSN to resolve the NMI status. - (B) To confirm if Life Support has continued following a retailer churn (when there was a previous Life Support Registration); If an LSN of 'None' is received the receiving party may commence Life Support Deregistration, which will provide claear confirmation. - (C) Victoria Only the customer contacts the Distribution Busines; - (D) To confirm the other parties status of Life Support at the NMI or to recheck customer LS details; - (ii) with Reason 'Data Quality' may includemay be sent are: - (A) Invalid data eg phone number of 99999999999; - (B) Common information does not align with CDN; - (C) The initiator of the LSR must provide information in SpecialNotes details the error;: - (iii) With Reason 'No Response to Rejected LSN'"
+- (b) Examples of when an LSR may be sent: - (i) with Reason 'Confirm Life Support' may include: - (A) A service Order issued with he LifeSupport flag ticked, but no record of a LifeSupport Notificaiton (LSN) having been received; If an LSN of 'None" is received, the recipient should contact the party sending the LSN to resolve the NMI status. - (B) To confirm if Life Support has continued following a retailer churn (when there was a previous Life Support Registration); If an LSN of 'None' is received the receiving party may commence Life Support Deregistration, which will provide clear confirmation. - (C) Victoria Only the customer contacts the Distribution Busines; - (D) To confirm the other parties status of Life Support at the NMI or to recheck customer LS details; - (ii) with Reason 'Data Quality' may include: - (A) Invalid data eg phone number of 99999999999; - (B) Common information does not align with CDN; - (C) The initiator of the LSR must provide information in SpecialNotes details the error; - (iii) With Reason 'No Response to Rejected LSN'